-The year 1984 is widely viewed as landmark year in EFTA's history with the first EFTA-EC ministerial meeting held in Luxembourg.15 The meeting laid down the foundation for the creation of the EEA in 1992 and basically sought to intensify cooperation between the two main West European blocs trough reducing non-tariff barriers to trade (NTBs).
-This group effort culminated when Jacques Delors, then President of the EC Commission, declared in a speech before the European Parliament that it was time for "a new, more structured partnership, with common decision-making and administrative functions"16.
+The year 1984 is widely viewed as landmark year in EFTA's history with the first EFTA-EC ministerial meeting held in Luxembourg.
+The meeting laid down the foundation for the creation of the EEA in 1992 and basically sought to intensify cooperation between the two main West European blocs trough reducing non-tariff barriers to trade (NTBs).
+This group effort culminated when Jacques Delors, then President of the EC Commission, declared in a speech before the European Parliament that it was time for "a new, more structured partnership, with common decision-making and administrative functions".
 For both entities, trade was of great importance and EFTA States realised that the removal of NTBs was crucial as the share of trade with the EC was increasing ceaselessly since the 1960s.
-Back in 1990, EFTA's exports to the EC represented 59.4 per cent of its exports share whilst EC's total trade with EFTA attained the size of trade with the United States and Japan combined.17
+Back in 1990, EFTA's exports to the EC represented 59.4 per cent of its exports share whilst EC's total trade with EFTA attained the size of trade with the United States and Japan combined.
+The intensity of the exports of the exports of trade with the United States and Japan combined.

 Consequently, negotiations for the EEA18 started in 1990, aiming at achieving the "fullest possible realization of free movement of goods, services, capital and persons [...]"19.
 In this context, Liechtenstein joined EFTA a year later, although it was thus far indirectly under the coverage of the Stockholm Convention due to an attached Protocol providing that Vaduz's interests were represented through Bern.
-The collapse of the Iron Curtain unbound the nations, which hitherto were engaged in neutrality (except Switzerland).20 The possibility of joining the EC became more and more attractive.
-EFTA States were aware that eschewing the EEA or the EC membership would generate economic losses.21
+The collapse of the Iron Curtain unbound the nations, which hitherto were engaged in neutrality (except Switzerland).
+The possibility of joining the EC became more and more attractive.
+EFTA States were aware that eschewing the EEA or the EC membership would generate economic losses.
+21